Dark monopoles

-1cm \centerline{\bf Abstract} Monopoles have been a subject of much theoretical and experimental research since they were proposed to symmetrize Maxwells equations.
+1cm \centerline{\bf Abstract} Monopoles have been a subject of much theoretical and experimental research since they were proposed to symmetrize Maxwell's equations.
 However, no experimental signature of their existence has been detected.
 Many mechanisms have been proposed to explain this lack of success.
-In here we generalize QED to a two photon theory where the magnetic photon and the monopole belong to dark matter.
-A naive mixing interaction produces duality and generates experimental consequences for indirect monopole detection via the magnetic charge of the electron.
+In here we generalize QED to a two photon theory where the extraordinary photon and the monopole belong to the dark sector, and the ordinary photon and the electron to the non-dark sector.
+A mixing interaction transforms both electron and monopole into dyons generating experimental consequences for indirect and direct monopole detection which we analyze.

 Pacs: 14.80.Hv, 95.30.Cq, 98.70.-f, 98.80.-k

 Keywords: monopoles, electrodynamics, cosmology